 Adding a slightly sweet glaze to these rich nuts, creates an almost candy like treat.
 You’ll love them on their own for a slightly sweet savory snack.
 Glazed pecans also make great Christmas gifts.
 You can easily double, or even triple the recipe then portion into cute gift bags.

-There’s nothing like a little sweet mixed in with savory on a charcuterie board, or serve it alongside a creamy corn dip for a variety of flavors.
+There’s nothing like a little sweet mixed in with savory on a charcuterie board, or serve it alongside a creamy corn dip or cream cheese cucumber sandwiches for a variety of flavors.

 - They’re made with simple ingredients and classic spices you probably already have